You are currently on Hearing Direct AU

 What can I do if I think my hearing aid has become damp?

 If your hearing aid becomes damp or even wet then click through to this guide about wearing hearing aids in the rain to dry it out.
 If you plan to be out in the cold a lot, then maybe think of purchasing a dehumidifier.
 Shop our online store for dry box and storage solutions such as:

 To help with these issues some of our hearing aids have inbuilt protection for rain and cold weather:

 How do you cope with wearing hearing aids in cold weather and when it’s snowing and icy?
 We’d love to see your tips on our facebook page.

-This entry was posted in Hearing Aids and tagged Cold Weather, Rain, Damp on 24th January 2019 by Gary.
+This entry was posted in Hearing Aids and tagged Cold Weather, Rain, Damp, help & advice on 24th January 2019 by Stuart Cantebury.

 ← Previous Post